learningOrchestra/mlToolKits/projection_image/readme.md

-# Projection service
+# Projection microservice
-Projection service provide an api to make a projection from file inserted in database service, generating a new file and putting in database service
+Projection microservice provide an api to make a projection from file inserted in database service, generating a new file and putting in database

 ## POST IP:5001/projections/<filename>
 ```